githappytohelp/githappytohelp.github.io/_site/tc.md

   box-shadow: 0 1px 3px rgba(0,0,0,0.12), 0 1px 2px rgba(0,0,0,0.24);
   transition: all 0.3s cubic-bezier(.25,.8,.25,1);
 }
 #button-small:hover{
     box-shadow: 0 14px 28px rgba(0,0,0,0.25), 0 10px 10px rgba(0,0,0,0.22);
 }
 </style>
-## Please make sure that you read the following conditions very carefully.
+## Please make sure that you read the following conditions very carefully. okay!!

 * **You can request for any kind of help.
 Remember to keep the requests civil and decent.**
 * **While the volunteer is helping you please be the best version of yourself; remember this person is taking out some time from his/her life just to help you out.**